sahwar/Bulogos/Best-free-digital-painting-image-editing-killer-apps.md

 _THERE ARE STILL SOME APPS TO ADD TO THIS LIST SO DON'T CONSIDER IT TOO COMPLETE EVEN THOUGH IT **IS** AIMING AT BEING COMPREHENSIVE_

-* AROS DOSbox PPaint
-* Deluxe Paint for MS-DOS (use it via DOSbox or via FreeDOS)
-* degas elite
-* SpeedyPainter (MS Windows, Linux via Wine-staging?) - https://speedypainter.altervista.org/download/
-* TuxPaint (Linux/UNIX/*BSD) - http://tuxpaint.sourceforge.net ???
-* dpixel?
-*
-* WonderBrush (BeOS/HaikuOS) v1.5.3 - WonderBrush is an editor for bitmap graphics. - https://www.be.wildman-productions.org/index.php?action=displaypage&pagename=appitem&appid=50 - ````Each layer can contain any number of Objects, which are created by WonderBrushs tools.
-Each object has a set of properties which define the unique appearance of the object on the layer.
-At any time, it is possible to reorder the layers, or the objects they contain.
-This could be called non-linear editing.
-It is also possible to change most of an objects properties later on.
-This could be called non-destructive editing, because adding another object (like a filter) does not actually destroy any pixel data.````
-* ArtPaint 2.1.2 (for HaikuOS 32-bit) [628.62 KB] -  - https://www.software.besly.de/index.php?system=haikupm
-* ink (for HaikuOS) [531.62 KB] - a painting application written in yab - https://www.software.besly.de/index.php?system=haiku64 - ink-0.2-1-x86_64.hpkg ; Ink-0.2-3-x86_64.hpkg
-* SpriteED SpriteEditor (for BeOS / HaikuOS x64) [11.5 KB] - https://www.software.besly.de/index.php?system=haiku64 - You can create sprites in 32x32 pixels or 64x64 pixels. - https://www.software.besly.de/images/spriteed.png
-* TuxPaint (for BeOS/HaikuOS) v0.9.19 - https://www.be.wildman-productions.org/index.php?action=displaypage&pagename=appitem&appid=46

 * [Adobe Photoshop](http://www.adobe.com/products/photoshop.html) - [Adobe CreativeCloud](https://www.adobe.com/uk/creativecloud.html) (commercial, has a free trial version)